Differential/accounts-entry/README.md

         required: true                           // Adds html 5 required property if true }]
        useSchema: Schemas.User          // Sign Up form will use SimpleSchema fields, don't forget to use {autoform: { omit: true}} for server only fields
-       addRolesAtSignUp: []             // You can specify roles to be added at sign up, you have to add alanning:roles package.
-(Just strings by now)
        fluidLayout: false               // Set to true to use bootstrap3 container-fluid and row-fluid classes.
        useContainer: true               // Set to false to use an unstyled "accounts-entry-container" class instead of a bootstrap3 "container" or "container-fluid" class.
        signInAfterRegistration: true    // Set to false to avoid prevent users being automatically signed up upon sign-up e.g. to wait until their email has been verified.